hazelcast/hazelcast-python-client/README.md

 In order to support these features, a serialized `Portable` object contains meta information like the version and concrete location of the each field in the binary data.
 This way Hazelcast is able to navigate in the binary data and deserialize only the required field without actually deserializing the whole object which improves the query performance.

-With multiversion support, you can have two members where each of them having different versions of the same object, and Hazelcast will store both meta information and use the correct one to serialize and deserialize portable objects depending on the member.
+With multiversion support, you can have two members that each have different versions of the same object, and Hazelcast will store both meta information and use the correct one to serialize and deserialize portable objects depending on the member.
 This is very helpful when you are doing a rolling upgrade without shutting down the cluster.

 Also note that portable serialization is totally language independent and is used as the binary protocol between Hazelcast server and clients.

+### 4.2.1 - Portable Serialization Example Code

 A sample portable implementation of a `Foo` class looks like the following: